RashaMou/dev-init-scripts/README.md

 users/users-model.js
 users/users-router.js

 kill-port=> Sometimes during development npm produces a port in use error, this script will kill whatever process is running on that port to free it up.
+Uses npm for the init scripts.

+snippets.json=> These are some snippets I have created for VS Code as boiler plates and can be used to add content to the files mentioned above that are empty.

 #How to Use: